inthescales/social-mayfly/README.md

-= Social Mayfly (WIP)
+# Social Mayfly (WIP)

-Scripts for deleting social media content.
+Tool for automatically deleting older social media content.

 This is a work in progress, and does not function yet.